MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/goods-receipt-management.md

 ## View a goods receipt

-There are three options for viewing a goods receipt:
+You have three options for viewing a goods receipt:

-- You can select a recent goods receipt that you have interacted with.
+- Select a recent goods receipt that you have interacted with.
-- You can search for a goods receipt based on vendor, purchase order, and date range.
+- Search for a goods receipt based on vendor, purchase order, and date range.
-- You can enter a known goods receipt number.
+- Enter a known goods receipt number.

 ### Select a goods receipt

-Select a _goods receipt_ from the _Select recent goods receipt_ drop-down list that displays a list of recent goods receipts that you have interacted with.
-Choose a goods receipt from the list to load on to the screen.
+You can select a recently viewed goods receipt from the _Select recent goods receipt_ drop-down list.
+Choose a _goods receipt_ from the list to load onto your screen.

 ### Search for a goods receipt

-If you haven't interacted with the goods receipt, and you don't know the exact number, you can search for a goods receipt.
-Select the **funnel** icon to open the goods receipt search screen.
+If you haven't interacted with the goods receipt and you don't know the exact number, you can search for a goods receipt.
+Select the **funnel** to open the goods receipt search screen.

-The goods receipt search screen allows you to search by any individual field or a combination of _Vendor_, _Purchase order_, Movement type_and_Posting date range_.
+The goods receipt search screen allows you to search by any individual field or a combination of _Vendor_, _Purchase order_, _Movement type_ and _Posting date range_.

-1. Enter your desired selection criteria.
+1. Enter your selection criteria.
-1. Select the **Search** button to display your results.
+1. Select **Search** to display your results.
 1. Select the _goods receipt_ you want to display on the overview screen.

 ### Enter a goods receipt